Protect forest now

 Eagle's nest

-The bald eagle not only lands on the highest trees trees, it also builds the heaviest nests (= eyries) of all bird species.
-Often referred to as the "master builder", it returns returns to its permanent home again and again over the years. again and again for years.
-The nests can end up weighing up to a ton. weigh.
+The bald eagle not only lands on the tallest trees, but it also builds the heaviest nests (or "aeries") of any bird species.
+Often referred to as a "master builder," it returns to its permanent residence year after year.
+These nests can eventually weigh up to a ton.

 Ring spinner